flowlink/amazon_integration/README.md

 ![Wombat Logo](http://spreecommerce.com/images/wombat_logo.png)

-This integration is 100% open source an licensed under the terms of the New BSD License.
+This integration is 100% open source and licensed under the terms of the New BSD License.